• Skip to primary navigation

 Make It Now:

-4. Then pour the milk mixture into the same pot you cooked the pasta in.
+4. Finish Sauce: Then pour the milk mixture into the same pot you cooked the pasta in.
 Stir frequently over medium-high heat and cook until the mixture is hot and nearly simmering.
 Remove from the heat and stir in the cheese a little bit at a time (use a figure 8 stir pattern to prevent clumping).
 Stir until melted and smooth.

 Freeze For Later: Follow Steps 1-6 (no need to preheat the oven).
 Do not bake the casserole.
 Tightly wrap the dish(es) in a few layers of plastic wrap or foil and press out any excess air.
 Label and freeze.